joshraphael/retroachievements/Guides/SOS/guide.md

 2. Climb upwards to door 17 on the map.

 > [!TIP]
-> If you're unsure how to make the jump above rooms 27 and 28, refer to the section on [the jump above Francoise Maxwell's room](#above-francoise-maxwells-room)
+> If you're unsure how to make the jump above rooms 27 and 28, refer to the section on [the jump above Francoise Maxwell's room](#above-francoise-maxwells-room).

 3. Wait for the ship to be at a left or right angle, then enter door 17 and make your way through to door 18, where you'll return to the main part of the ship.
 (While this path is more roundabout than the jump above Kelly Nelson, it's far more consistent since it can be traversed at various ship angles.)

 > [!TIP]
-> If you're unsure how to make the jump inside door 17, refer to the section on [the top of Miller Strisers' room](#the-top-of-miller-strisers-room)
+> If you're unsure how to make the jump inside door 17, refer to the section on [the top of Miller Strisers' room](#the-top-of-miller-strisers-room).

 4. Make your way towards room 22 on the map to rescue [Adela Howell](#survivor-adela), Jeffrey's key survivor.